-Some institutions combine assets from multiple funds for investment purposes.
+Some institutions combine assets from multiple funds for investment purposes, and some institutions combine funds from different institutions to invest in a common fund.
 Typically each fund is assigned units representing the value of the individual fund.
 The assets can then be invested collectively, permitting more efficient investment and improved diversity of the overall portfolio.
 The collective fund makes annual distributions to the individual funds based on the units held by each fund.
 For purposes of Section 3 [and Section 5], the collective fund is considered one institutional fund.
 Section 4 and Section 6 apply to each fund individually and not to the collective fund.